Why We Made It and You Haven't, Yet*

 Read on to see how you can too!

 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 Most of our posts are written by both of us, as the collective Screw The Average.
 However, this one is written by Shannon.
 Enjoy!

 Growing up, I looked around me and always saw the older girls and thought to myself “when I’m their age, I will be like them”.
 I thought that having more friends, being involved in extra-curricular activities, and being ‘cool’ would come with age.
 So I waited, and I waited.
 Each year passed and it didn’t happen.

 My husband grew up poor.
-Not poor like you live on the wrong side of the tracks and you don’t get that shiny new red bike.
+Not poor like you live on the wrong side of the tracks and you don’t get that shiny new red bicycle.
 Poor like his mother would go without eating so he could feast on tortillas and butter.
-Poor, like living in a neighborhood where he had to pull his mother in the house during a drive-by shooting.
+Poor, like living in a neighborhood where he had to pull his mother into the house during a drive-by shooting.

 Along two different paths, we both ended up with the same life philosophy.
 Continuous self-evaluation and self-improvement.
 When push comes to shove, we suck it up and push to succeed.
-Good is never good enough.

 You may think this is you as well.
 I hope it is, but from my experience, statistically, it probably isn’t.
 Sorry.

 For simplicity, there are a four types of people.